tournament-js/subset/api.md

 $.maximumBy($.comparing('length'), nested); // [ 1, 3, 2 ]
 ```

-Note that unlike `$.maximum` which returns `-Infinity` in the case of an empty
+Note that unlike `maximum` which returns `-Infinity` in the case of an empty
-Array, `$.maximumBy` has nothing sensible to return since the structure of the type passed in is unknown.
+Array, `maximumBy` has nothing sensible to return since the structure of the type passed in is unknown.

 ```js
 $.minimumBy($.comparing('something'), []); // undefined